ytdl-org/youtube-dl/README.md

     --bidi-workaround                Work around terminals that lack
                                      bidirectional text support.
 Requires bidiv
                                      or fribidi executable in PATH
-    --sleep-interval SECONDS         Number of seconds to sleep before each download.
+    --sleep-interval SECONDS/RANGE   Number of seconds to sleep before each download.
+Also accepts random sleep in
+                                     format <lower limit>to<upper limit> and
+                                     <upper limit>to<lower limit>, where limits
+                                     are in seconds.

 ## Video Format Options:
     -f, --format FORMAT              Video format code, see the "FORMAT